drjoschua/nr-litteratur/UU-STAT.md

 They also estimate of moderate and severe disability prevalence to be 11% higher for women than for men related to higher age-specific prevalence / greater number of older women in the population.

 These are no definitive estimate.
-WHO (2001) suggest to get more robust, comparable, and complete data sets.
+The WHO (2001) suggest to get more robust, comparable, and complete data sets.

 They also list trends in health conditions associated with disability including infectious diseases, chronic conditions, and injuries.
 The influence of demographics on disability.